Cyrix 6x86: History

 National Semiconductor acquired Cyrix in July 1997.
 National Semiconductor was not interested in high performance processors but rather system on a chip devices, and wanted to shift the focus of Cyrix to the MediaGX line.

 In January 1998 National Semiconductors produced a 6x86MX processor on a 0.25 micron process technology.
-This reduced the chip size from 150 millimeters squared to 88.
+This reduced the chip size from 150 square millimeters to 88.
 National shifted their production of the MII and MediaGX to 0.25 by August.

 In September 1998 IBM's licensing partnership with Cyrix was said to be ended by National Semiconductors.
 This was due to National wanting to increase production of Cyrix chips in their own facilities, and because having IBM produce Cyrix's chips was causing issues such as profit losses due to IBM frequently pricing their versions of Cyrix's chips lower.
 National would be paying $50–55 million to IBM to end the partnership, which would end the following April.
 National would then be moving chip production to their own facility in South Portland, Maine.

 The Cyrix MII was released in May 1998.
 These chips were not exciting like people had hoped, as they were just a rebranding of the 6x86MX.
 In December these chips cost $80 for a MII-333, $59 for a MII-300, $55 for a MII-266, and $48 for a MII-233.

 In May 1999 National Semiconductor decided to leave the PC chip market due to significant losses, and put the Cyrix CPU division up for sale.

 VIA bought the Cyrix line in June 1999, and ended the development of high performance processors.
 The MII-433GP would be the last processor produced by Cyrix.
 Additionally after VIA's acquisition, the 6x86/L was discontinued, but the 6x86MX/MII line continued to be sold by VIA.

 VIA would continue to produce the MII throughout the early 2000s.
 It was expected to be discontinued when the VIA Cyrix MII was released.
 However, the MII was still available for sale until mid/late 2003, being shown on VIA's website as a product until October, and it still saw use in devices such as network computers.